 Health services during COVID-19

-COVID-19, also known as coronavirus, is a new illness that can affect your lungs and airways.
+COVID-19 is an illness that can affect your lungs and airways.

-The Government has introduced restrictions to reduce the spread of coronavirus in Ireland.
+The Government has introduced restrictions to reduce the spread of COVID-19 in Ireland.

-In general, you should not leave your home, with limited exceptions.
 Read about what you can and cannot do in our document COVID-19: What you need to do.
-It includes additional information for people who:
+It includes information for people who:

-- Are over 70 or extremely medical vulnerable, who should be cocooning
+- Are over 70 or extremely medical vulnerable

 - Have coronavirus or symptoms of coronavirus